Finsler perturbation with nondense geodesics with irrational directions: Introduction

 where $f_0$ is a smooth function defined near $0$.
-Secondly, in Lemma \ref{lem1} and Lemma \ref{lem2} we verify the twist conditions (see Definition 3.1) for $R_1$ and conditions $(H_1)-(H_{6\theta})$ for $h$, a generating function of $R_1$.
-This allows us to use Proposition \ref{mainprop2} to get a $C^{\infty}$ perturbation $\tilde{R}_1$ of $R_1$ and a nondense $\tilde{R}_1$-orbit with the given Liouville rotation number.
-Finally, Proposition \ref{mainprop1} will be applied to obtain a Finsler metric whose Poincar\'{e} map is conjugate to $\tilde{R}_1$.
+Secondly, in Lemma \ref{lem1} and Lemma \ref{lem2} we verify the twist conditions (see Definition 3.1) for $R_1$ and the conditions $(H_1)-(H_{6\theta})$ for $h$, a generating function of $R_1$.
+This allows us to use Proposition \ref{mainprop2} to get a $C^{\infty}$-small perturbation $\tilde{R}_1$ of $R_1$ and a nondense $\tilde{R}_1$-orbit with the given Liouville rotation number.
+Finally, Proposition \ref{mainprop1} is applied to obtain a Finsler metric whose Poincar\'{e} map is conjugate to $\tilde{R}_1$.

-{\it Acknowledgements}.
+{\it Acknowledgments}.
 The authors are grateful to Victor Bangert and Federico Rodriguez Hertz for useful discussions.
+The authors would also like to express their gratitude to referees for valuable suggestions on the improvement of the paper.